erikdubois/Ultimate-Elementary-Os/README.md

 These two programs will assist you in pimping your working environment the way you want.

-Be careful though with the compiz configuration manager.
+Be careful with the compiz configuration manager.